Corporately Managed Systems

 Larger organisations may use multiple different software packages across different sites for performing the same or similar functions and they may not always interface to each other smoothly or at all.

-Things that CMS does well
+Things that a Corporately Managed System does well

 Well maintained CMS and ERP software, planned and targeted correctly, and utilised by well-trained users will bring many benefits to a business.
 A good CMS will speed up repetitive activities, help to integrate processes and organise data.
 It should allow better communication between users and offer a common interface.